 The total number of grouse harvested in District 3 has declined significantly since 2009 when 5,147 grouse were estimated to be harvested.
 This is compared to 2,143 in 2017 and around 1,700 in both 2018 and 2019.
-However, hunter numbers have declined as well, with a dramatic decrease in 2010 followed by a slow decline since then.
-Despite the sharp declines in harvest, the strong correlation between hunter days and total grouse harvested suggests hunters should expect on average to harvest one grouse for every two to three days hunting.
+Harvest in 2020 rebounded to 2,200 birds, but still well below the 2009 levels.
+Despite harvest declines, hunter numbers have declined as well, with a dramatic decrease in 2010 followed by a slow decline since then.
+Even with the sharp declines in harvest, there is a strong correlation between hunter days and total grouse harvested, suggesting hunters should expect on average to harvest one grouse for every two to three days hunting.
 Typically, a hunter may go a few days without seeing birds or getting a shot at any but will harvest multiple birds on a given day, once they find good habitat and encounter birds still in family groups.
+Since harvest is so closely tied to brood production, weather conditions in the Spring are a good predictor of hunting season success.
+This year's cool, wet spring may have impacted early brood production.
+Birds that fail early will often attempt a second clutch, and later nesting birds have had very good brood-rearing conditions, with abundant vegetation promoting superior foraging conditions for chicks.
+Overall, we expect fewer birds to have successfully nested this year, resulting in decreased abundance during the coming hunting season.

-New in 2021, forest grouse hunting season opens September 15, extending through January 15, 2022.
+New in 2021, forest grouse hunting season now opens September 15, extending through January 15, 2022.